Hydra-Chain/hydragon-core-contracts/docs/ValidatorSet/IValidatorSet.md

 function updateValidatorParticipation(address validator) external nonpayable
 ```

-A function to update when the validator was lastly active
+Method to update when the validator was lastly active which can be executed only by the RewardPool